CampingCare/n8n-node/README.md

 **Date format errors**

 - Ensure all dates use YYYY-MM-DD format
-- For datetime fields, use YYYY-MM-DD HH:MM:SS format
 - Check your system timezone settings

 **Meta operations not working**